TurboSource-Marialis/machtiani/README.md

 ### Different Modes

-In `commit` mode, it searches commits for possible files to help answer the prompt.
+In default `commit` mode, it searches commits for possible files to help answer the prompt.
 In `pure-chat` mode, it does not retrieve any files.
+In `chat` mode, it doesn't apply implement changes with git patches.

 #### `sync`